Model categories structures from rigid objects in exact categories: Preliminaries

 \begin{defi} Let $f:A \to B$ and $g:X \to Y$ be two morphisms in a category $\C$.
 We say that $f \square g$ if, for any commutative square there exists an arrow from $B$ to $X$ such that both triangles commute.

 If $\mathcal{A}$ is a class of morphisms, we write Dually, we write \end{defi}

 \begin{theo}[\cite{Ho}] Let $\mathcal{C}$ be a category.
-Let $\W$, $\Fib$, $\Cof$ be three classes of morphisms, where there exists $I$ (respectively $J$) such that $\Fib=J^\square$ (respectively $\Cof=^\square I$).
-Then there is a model structure on $\mathcal{C}$ if and only if: \begin{enumerate}[label=(\roman*)] \item The class of morphisms $\W$ has the "two-out-of-three" property, and is stable under retracts. \item We have $J^\square \cap \W=I^\square$. \item We have $^\square(J^\square) \subseteq \W \cap~^\square(I^\square)$. \item Any morphism can be factored through a weak cofibration followed by a fibration.
-Any morphism can be factored through a cofibration followed by a weak fibration. \end{enumerate} \end{theo}
+Let $\W$, $\Fib$, $\Cof$ be three classes of morphisms, where there exists $I$ (respectively $J$) such that $\Fib=J^\square$ (respectively \\ $\Cof=^\square (I^\square)$).
+Then there is a model structure on $\mathcal{C}$ if and only if: \begin{enumerate}[label=(\roman*)] \item The class of morphisms $\W$ has the "two-out-of-three" property, and is stable under retracts. \item We have $J^\square \cap \W=I^\square$ (elements in this class are called acyclic fibrations). \item We have $^\square(J^\square) \subseteq \W \cap~^\square(I^\square)$ (elements in this class are called acyclic cofibrations). \item Any morphism can be factored through an acyclic cofibration followed by a fibration.
+Any morphism can be factored through a cofibration followed by an acyclic fibration. \end{enumerate} \end{theo}

 \begin{rmk} The previous theorem is usually stated in a slightly different manner.
 Factorizations are not required to be given a priori ; instead, one requires that the domains of $I$ (respectively $J$) be small relative to $I$-cell (respectively $J$-cell), where, for a class of morphisms $A$, $A$-cell is the collection of $A$-cell complexes, which is a transfinite composition of pushouts of elements of $A$.
 The factorizations are then given by the small object argument.